beratkrmn7/Shortest-Path-Finder/README.md

-# En Kısa Yol Bulma Projesi
+# Shortest Path Finder Project

-## CENG 3511 – Yapay Zeka Final Projesi
+## CENG 3511 – Artificial Intelligence Final Project

-**Öğrenci:** Berat Karaman
+**Student:** Berat Karaman
-**Numara:** 220709034
+**Student ID:** 220709034

 ---

-## Proje Açıklaması
+## Project Description

-Bu projede Dijkstra algoritması kullanılarak İzmir şehrinde seçilen iki nokta arasındaki en kısa yolun bulunması amaçlanmıştır.
-Uygulama web tabanlıdır ve harita üzerinde görsel olarak sonuç göstermektedir.
+In this project, a web-based application is developed to find the shortest path between two selected points using Dijkstra’s algorithm.
+The application shows the result on an interactive map and helps to understand how the algorithm works on a real example.

 ---

-## Kullanılan Teknolojiler
+## Technologies Used

 - HTML
 - CSS